bannersamuelson/Cevap/README.md

 - add heart color after click
 - add carousel to now trending
 - have random games be able to be displayed
+- have full screen pages on game clicked ("show more")
 ## Project Schedule

 |  Day | Deliverable | Status